RasaHQ/rasa/docs/slotfilling.rst

         return validated_events

-If nothing is extracted from the users utterance for the slot, an ``ActionExecutionRejection`` error will be raised, meaning the action execution was rejected and therefore Core will fall back onto a different policy to predict another action.
+If nothing is extracted from the users utterance for any of the required slots, an ``ActionExecutionRejection`` error will be raised, meaning the action execution was rejected and therefore Core will fall back onto a different policy to predict another action.